operapoints/jet-engine-review/review.md

 ```
 </details>

 For convenience, here are all the intermediate results of the jet calculation.
+The numerical subscripts are:

+- 3: Compressor exit
+- 4: Combustor exit
+- 6: Turbine exit
+- 7: Nozzle exit

+I don't remember why I skipped around with these but I guess it made sense at the time
 <details>
 <summary>Intermediate results</summary>